Enrique Bologna

-Enrique Alberto Bologna Gómez (born 13 February 1982 in Claypole, Buenos Aires), known as Enrique Bologna, is an Argentine professional footballer who plays for Defensa y Justicia.
+Enrique Alberto Bologna Gómez (born 13 February 1982 in Claypole, Buenos Aires), known as Enrique Bologna, is an Argentine professional footballer who plays for Chacarita Juniors.

 Career

 Bologna began playing for Banfield in 2003, he spent 2008 on loan to Peruvian side Alianza Lima.
 He returned to Banfield in 2008 and was a non playing member of the squad that won the Apertura 2009 championship.